scottschafer/multiplayer-ts-mobx-react/README.md

 ```

 This won't start synchronization until you set its key (example: `roomModelRunner.key = '123'`).
 Once that has been set, it will automatically read and write `roomModelRunner.model` to the database whenever changes are made.
 Magic!

-## Rooms, Room Codes, Users, Players and Games

-A room is similar to what you have in Zoom.
-It has a host, and users can join a room by going to a URL and waiting to be admitted.
-Rooms have associated short codes (`JoinCode`) that are easy to type, and which map to full `Room` objects.

-Each room will be linked to a game.

-A user is an authenticated Firebase user, with a user id (`uid`).
-There may be more than one player with the same user id when multiple players are using the same browser window.
-That is, I could join a game on my computer and add two players - one for myself and one for my son.
-Then I could challenge my brother, who would add two players: himself and his daughter.

-## Developing your own games

-Superghost is cool and all, but the cooler thing to do is develop your own game.
-It's designed to be pretty simple.
-First, subclass a `Game` model to contain your data.
-Create a React component to render your view (make it an `observer`).
-Then link up your model and view factories in `src/GameConfig.tsx`.
-Boom, you have a multiplayer game in the cloud.

-While the demo is turn based, there's no real reason the gameplay couldn't be simultaneous.

 ## TODO: